-The Mayan ruins of Uaxactun are located 20 kilometers from Tikal and they are the oldest ruins that have been found so far and they aren’t frequently visited by tourists.
+The Guatemalan ancient ruins of Uaxactun are located 20 kilometers from Tikal and they are the oldest ruins that have been found so far and they aren’t frequently visited by tourists.
 Most travelers in Guatemala only visit Tikal and don’t go any further.

 Yaxha ruins are our favorite Mayan ruins in Guatemala because they are not touristy and for now, you can still visit these ruins in peace and quiet.
 The Yaxha ruins are surrounded by jungle and most visitors travel to the nearby ruins of Tikal.
 We recommend people who are backpacking Guatemala to try the Yaxha ruins on a sunset trip in order to get the most beautiful experience.
 Read our full guide to Yaxha ruins on our blog.